gardenermike/openai-retro-contest-experiments/README.md

 I ran a little over 100 training passes across all 47 training levels across 4 workers.

 Despite the limited training, I did see some interesting results.
-In particular, in some of the runs saw significant spikes in score, and I saw an average score of ~200 per level, which while not impressive, is certainly non-zero.
+In particular, some of the runs showed significant spikes in score, and I saw an average score of ~200 per level, which while not impressive, is certainly non-zero.

 I have pushed my code [here](https://github.com/gardenermike/evolution-strategies-starter).
 The [policies file](https://github.com/gardenermike/evolution-strategies-starter/blob/master/es_distributed/policies.py) contains a Sonic policy that tweaks the pretrained PPO2 policy's fully-connected layer.
 Expect bugs!